imagico/osm-carto-alternative-colors/README.md

   - differentiated rendering of turning circles, turning loops, mini roundabouts and passing places
   - rendering of details on steps
   - differentiation of unpaved roads
+  - new access restriction semantics based on primary mode of transport and additional permissions
+  - display of additional permissions on road classes with implicit access restrictions

 # Samples